ksu-hmi/PySickleCell/Project roadmap.md

 Sprint #1: Checkmarks when completed
 ***

--[x] Create a Github account
+-[x] Create a Github account.

--[x] Create a repository under KSU-HMI organization -[x] Add the README.md file to the repository.
+-[x] Create a repository under KSU-HMI organization.

+-[x] Add the README.md file to the repository.

 -[x] Add the LICENSE file to the repository.

 -[x]Access Github for code repositories of similar topic which can be modified.

     1.https://github.com/EHLeRoux/SickelCellDisease.git.